 The length of a production thesis varies.
-A traditional thesis is fully edited using Pacifica/APA style guidelines and 40 to 120 pages, not including front matter.
-In a fully edited production thesis, however, the length may be reduced to 35 to 60 pages, not including front matter or pages in appendices.
+A traditional thesis is fully edited using Pacifica/APA style guidelines and 40 to 50 pages, not including front matter, references pages, and pages in appendices.
+In a fully edited production thesis, however, the length may be reduced to 35 to 45 pages, not including front matter, references pages, and pages in appendices.
 It is impossible to give a precise number of pages for the theoretical presentation of such a thesis, since it depends on the nature and extensiveness of the research involved in the production, and on the kind of production.
 If your production is, for example, an art installation in a gallery, with a video or catalogue presentation in an appendix, you may have to write a lengthy theoretical text, perhaps as long as a traditional thesis, to explain how your artistic vision may challenge, expand or inform depth psychology.
-In all cases, the length, structure, and content of the theoretical presentation of a production thesis should be discussed with your thesis advisor and the Research Associate.
+In all cases, the length, structure, and content of the theoretical presentation of a production thesis should be discussed with your research course instructors and the Research Associate.